ConnectedBradford/CB_EHDEN_CDM/README.md

 vocabulary

-* Note other tables exist but are related to teh build and are not data related
+* Note other tables exist but are related to the ebuild and are not data related

 There is no identifiable information (such as names, date of birth, address,) available to the Connected Yorkshire project so patient confidentiality and privacy will be protected.